pathespe/jwt-proxy/README.md

 [![Build Status](https://travis-ci.com/pathespe/jwt-proxy.svg?branch=master)](https://travis-ci.com/pathespe/jwt-proxy)

-a HTTP proxy that takes a `POST` request and appends a `JSON Web Token` with the following claims:
+a [aiohttp](https://docs.aiohttp.org/en/stable/) proxy that takes a `POST` request and appends a `JSON Web Token` with the following claims:

 `iat` - Timestamp of the request as specified by the specification